kayvank/.dotfiles/README.md

 A solutions for storing dotfiles that requires no extra tooling, and no symlinks.

-The technique consists in storing a Git bare repository in a "side" folder (like $HOME/.dotfiles) using a specially crafted alias:,
+The technique consists in storing a Git bare repository in a "side" folder (like $HOME/.dotfiles) using a specially crafted alias:

 ``` sh
 alias config='/usr/bin/git --git-dir=$HOME/.dotfiles/ --work-tree=$HOME'